matrix-org/matrix-spec-proposals/drafts/general_api.rst

 Presence API ``[Draft]``
 ------------------------

+..
+FIXME
-FIXME: this seems to be ignoring activity timers entirely, which were present on the planning etherpad and are present in the actual HTTP API.
+  this seems to be ignoring activity timers entirely, which were present on the planning etherpad and are present in the actual HTTP API.
 Needs attention.

 The goals of presence are to: